 Despite its alarming color, black vaginal discharge isn’t necessarily always a cause for concern and may in fact be quite normal.
 You may even see this color usually around the time of your regular menstrual period.

-When your blood takes more time to get out of the uterus, it oxidizes, which causes your discharge to appear brown, dark brown or black in color.
+When your blood takes more time to get out of the uterus, it oxidizes, which causes your discharge to appear deep brownish, dark brown or black in color.
 It might even bear some resemblance to coffee grounds.